gds32571/watchdog/README.md

 # watchdog
 The watchdog server program

-The watchdog program (zerowd.py) runs on a RPi (the home automation server typically) and listens for TCP connections from various computers or applications.
+The watchdog program (zerowd.py) runs on a RPi or Linux desktop computer.
+Originally, this was the the home automation server, and otherwise, on the amd1 desktop.
+It listens for TCP connections from various computers or applications.
 When a connection is made, the program responds with a sequence number, then sends an MQTT message to the HA server.
 The HA server uses these messages to display the status (an 'on' icon) of the computer/application in Home Assistant.
 If a computer/application goes more than 75 (or some configured value) seconds without making a connection, the watchdog sends an 'off' MQTT message to HA which then displays an 'off' icon.

-The original version of these programs require a custom copy of deadman on each client computer to identify the port to use.
-Now each client can configure itself based on UDP messages exchanged with the watchdog server
+The original version of these programs required a custom copy of deadman on each client computer to identify the port to use.
+Now each client can configure itself based on UDP messages exchanged with the watchdog server.

 ## zerowd.sh